guest271314/captureSystemAudio/README.md

 <h5>PulseAudio module-remap-source</h5>

-This article [Virtual microphone using GStreamer and PulseAudio](https://aweirdimagination.net/2020/07/19/virtual-microphone-using-gstreamer-and-pulseaudio/) describes what we are trying to do to workaround Chrome and Chromium browsers' refusal to list or capture monitor devices on Linux
+This article [Virtual microphone using GStreamer and PulseAudio](https://aweirdimagination.net/2020/07/19/virtual-microphone-using-gstreamer-and-pulseaudio/) describes a workaround Chrome and Chromium browsers' refusal to list or capture monitor devices on Linux

 > <b>Remap source</b>
 >